VeeHalonen/vue-character-creator/README.md

 Fill in yourself or randomize.
 Fields can be locked, light and dark theme, avatar upload.

 Currently no export or save functionality.
+Not optimized for mobile.

 **Demo**: https://veehalonen.github.io/vue-character-creator/